 - Starting point: Vieux Port

-- Route: From the Vieux Port, take a sea shuttle for If island (Frioul If Express company).
-It takes 20 minutes.
-Adult price for round trip: 10,50 euros
+- Route: From the Vieux Port, take a sea shuttle for If island with no booking (See: Frioul shuttle).

 - Visit the castle: To visit the Château d’If you need to buy a ticket, different from the boat one.

-Adult: 5,5/ Free for under 18 / Free for unemployed and handicapped under 25.
+Adult: 6 euros/ Free for under 18 / Free for unemployed and handicapped under 25.

 - You can also get to If Island with personalized boat tours, more info here